collab-community/Leetcode-problem/README.md

 | # | Title | Solution | Difficulty |
 |---| ----- | -------- | ---------- |
 |1|[Two Sum](./Problem/Twosum.md) | [C++](./Solution/cpp/TwoSum.cpp), [Java](./Solution/java/Twosum.java)|Easy|

+# Contributing
+This repository provides detailed solutions to LeetCode problems, which can be used to improve the problem solving abilities of developers.

+We encouraged you to contribute to Leetcode Problem Solution, and we have provided guidelines to help you get started.